 We provide base salaries to give NEOs a stable amount of cash compensation, but ensure salary represents only a portion of each NEO's target compensation.
-In 2023 the base salaries of our NEOs were as follows:
+In 2024, only Ms. Willis and Mr. Betori received an increase in base salary to better align their salary levels with the Company's Compensation intent to target salary levels within the Company's Compensation Peer Group and provide a base compensation level commensurate with the relative level of responsibility within the Company and the size and scope of the organization under management.
+In 2024 the base salaries of our NEOs were as follows: